braidchat/braid/README.md

 ## Contributing

-1. *If you like the concept, please let us know!*
+1. **If you like the concept, please let us know!**

    Your feedback is the fuel that pushes us too keep working on Braid.
 Say hello on [braid@braid](https://braid.chat/braid), and let us know what you think.

-2. Try Braid out on your team/group and give us feedback.
+2. **Try Braid out on your team/group and give us feedback.**

    You can set up a free team on [braid.chat](https://braid.chat/gateway/create-group) and message us on [braid@braid](https://braid.chat/braid) to give feedback.

-3. *If you want to code...*
+3. **If you want to code...**

-   Check out the Getting Started instructions below. @rafd and @jamesnvc are availble to pair remotely if you'd like help getting started.
+   Check out the Getting Started instructions below. @rafd and @jamesnvc are available to pair remotely if you'd like help getting started.
 Message us on [braid@braid](https://braid.chat/braid) and we can help match you with a good task and debug any issues you run into.

 There's also opportunities to help with triaging issues, writing docs and other non-"dev" work.